-Two of the committees are supported by a crisis staff.
-The staff in the Operations organ lends support to the committee of the Futuristic General Assembly and Security Council, which are supported by their own in-house crisis staff.
-Unlike standard committees that have fixed agendas, these Futuristic GA and Security Council committees are faced with a constant flow of evolving issues that change depending on the committee's responses.
+Two of the committees are supported by a crisis Joint Crisis Committee and Security Council, which are supported by their own in-house crisis staff.
+Unlike standard committees that have fixed agendas, these JCC and Security Council committees are faced with a constant flow of evolving issues that change depending on the committee's responses.